4 Steps To Make Your Blog Profitable (Without Increasing Traffic)

 Those who make it to the end of your articles will typically be the most engaged.
 So, it makes sense to add a CTA to the end of your content.

-Here’s an example from my other website; Funnel Overload:
+Here’s an example from one of my other websites:

 Use exit intent popovers on your blog